nokyotsu/parrots/en/5_human.md

 Now imagine---if you will---an early man, and let's just sort of see how this mindset comes about.
 He's standing, surveying his world at the end of the day.
-And he looks at it and thinks, ``This is a very wonderful world that I find myself in.
+And he looks at it and thinks, "This is a very wonderful world that I find myself in.
 This is pretty good.
 I mean, look, here I am, behind me is the mountains, and the mountains are great because there are caves in the mountains where I can shelter, either from the weather or from bears that